 - Filler injections—These procedures can replace the lost collagen in sunken scars with a variety of soft tissue fillers that temporarily “fill them in” to even the level of the skin.
 Dermal filler treatments may include Juvederm or Restylane.

 - Surgical repair—Many types, including keloid and contracture, can be treated with surgery if they are truly life-altering.
-Check with your doctor to see which ones might respond well.
+Check with your doctor in California to see which ones might respond well.

 Scar vs Skin